 Portopulmonary hypertension is pulmonary arterial hypertension associated with portal hypertension without other secondary causes.

 Pulmonary hypertension occurs in patients with various conditions that involve portal hypertension with or without cirrhosis.
-Portopulmonary hypertension occurs less commonly than the hepatopulmonary syndrome in patients with chronic liver disease (3.5 vs 12%).
+Portopulmonary hypertension occurs less commonly than hepatopulmonary syndrome in patients with chronic liver disease (3.5 vs 12%).

 Presenting symptoms are dyspnea and fatigue.
 Chest pain and hemoptysis can also occur.
 Patients have physical findings and ECG abnormalities consistent with pulmonary hypertension and may develop evidence of cor pulmonale (elevated jugular venous pulse, edema).
 Tricuspid regurgitation is common.